javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 A cookie with `samesite=strict` is never sent if the user comes from outside the site.

-In other words, whether a user follows a link from the mail or submits a form from `evil.com`, for any operation that comes from another domain, the cookie is not sent.
+In other words, whether a user follows a link from the mail or submits a form from `evil.com`, or does any operation with the site that originates from another domain, the cookie is not sent.
 Then the XSRF attack will fail, as `bank.com` will not recognize the user without the cookie, and will not proceed with the payment.

 The protection is quite reliable.
-Only operations originating from `bank.com` will send cookies.
+Only operations that come from `bank.com` will send the samesite cookie.

 Although, there's a small inconvenience.